Armalarde7895/X-70B-Phantom/README.md

 The X-70B Phantom-class prototype is sold by ~~Classified~~, on the planet Rust in the Kraz System.

 # Install
-Place the folder, "X70BPhantom", into the plugins folder found here:
+Unzip the downloaded file, "X70BPhantom", to your plugins folder found here:

 ###### Linux: ~/.local/share/endless-sky/
 ###### Windows: %AppData%\endless-sky\